openstf/adbkit/README.md

 # adbkit

+# Warning

+This repository is superseded by https://github.com/DeviceFarmer/adbkit

 _**Interested in helping to convert the CoffeeScript codebase to plain JavaScript?
 [Help us](https://github.com/openstf/adbkit/issues/48)!**_

 **adbkit** is a pure [Node.js][nodejs] client for the [Android Debug Bridge][adb-site] server.
 It can be used either as a library in your own application, or simply as a convenient utility for playing with your device.